-The Supplementary Leverage Ratio ("SLR") becomes effective as a capital standard on January 1, 2018.
-Beginning on that date, we will be required to maintain a Tier 1 supplementary leverage ratio of 3% as well as an SLR capital buffer of at least 2% (for a total of at least 5%) in order to avoid limitations on capital distributions, including dividends and stock repurchases, and discretionary bonus payments to executive officers.
+The Supplementary Leverage Ratio ("SLR") became effective as a capital standard on January 1, 2018.
+We are required to maintain a Tier 1 SLR of 5%, inclusive of an enhanced SLR capital buffer of at least 2% in order to avoid potential limitations on capital distributions, including dividends and stock repurchases, and discretionary bonus payments to executive officers.
 In addition, our U.S. Bank Subsidiaries must maintain an SLR of 6% to be considered well-capitalized.
 In addition to the SLR, the Firm is also subject to a Tier 1 leverage ratio capital standard that is currently in effect.

-The Tier 1 leverage ratio and SLR are capital measures that are both computed under U.S. Basel III transitional rules, with the primary difference between the two being that the SLR denominator includes off-balance sheet exposures.
-The SLR denominator is calculated for each reporting period based on the average daily balance of consolidated onbalance sheet assets under U.S. GAAP during the calendar quarter less certain amounts deducted from Tier 1 capital at quarter-end.
+The Tier 1 leverage ratio and SLR are capital measures that are both computed under U.S. Basel III rules, with the primary difference between the two being that the SLR denominator includes off-balance sheet exposures.
+The SLR denominator is calculated for each reporting period based on the average daily balance of consolidated on-balance sheet assets during the calendar quarter less certain amounts deducted from Tier 1 capital at quarter-end.
 The SLR denominator also includes the arithmetic mean of month-end balances during the calendar quarter of certain off-balance sheet exposures associated with derivatives (including derivatives that are centrally cleared for clients and sold credit protection), repo-style transactions and other off-balance sheet items.
-For more information on the supplementary leverage ratio, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Supplementary Leverage Ratio" in Part II, Item 7 of the 2017 Form 10-K.
+For more information on the supplementary leverage ratio, see "MD&A-Liquidity and Capital Resources-Regulatory Requirements-Regulatory Capital Ratios" in the Form 10-Q.

-Summary comparison of accounting assets and pro forma supplementary leverage ratio
+Summary comparison of accounting assets and supplementary leverage ratio

-The following table presents the consolidated total assets under U.S. GAAP and the pro forma supplementary leverage exposure.
+The following table presents the consolidated total assets under U.S. GAAP and the supplementary leverage exposure.

-\$ in millions At December 31, 2017 Total consolidated assets as reported in published financial statements \$ 851,733 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation - Adjustment for fiduciary assets recognized on balance sheet but excluded from total leverage exposure - Adjustment for derivative exposures 166,127 Adjustment for repo-style transactions 16,150 Adjustment for off-balance sheet exposures 58,136 Other adjustments a.
-Adjustments for deductions from tier 1 capital (9,240) b.
-Adjustments for frequency calculations (223) Pro forma supplementary leverage exposure \$ 1,082,683
+\$ in millions At June 30, 2019 Total consolidated assets as reported in published financial statements 1 \$ 891,959 Adjustment for investments in banking, financial, insurance or commercial entities that are consolidated for accounting purposes but outside the scope of regulatory consolidation - Adjustment for fiduciary assets recognized on balance sheet but excluded from total leverage exposure - Adjustment for derivative exposures 2 170,386 Adjustment for repo-style transactions 2 14,403 Adjustment for off-balance sheet exposures 2 71,362 Other adjustments a.
+Adjustments for deductions from tier 1 capital 3 (9,994) b.
+Adjustments for frequency calculations 4 (13,471) Supplementary leverage exposure \$ 1,124,645

-- Total consolidated on-balance sheet assets under U.S. GAAP at quarter end. - Computed as the arithmetic mean of the month-end balances over the calendar quarter. - Reflects adjustments to Tier 1 capital, including disallowed goodwill, transitional intangible assets, certain deferred tax assets and certain investments in the capital instruments of unconsolidated financial institutions. - Reflects the difference between spot and average daily balance of consolidated total assets under U.S. GAAP during the calendar quarter.
+- Total consolidated on-balance sheet assets under U.S. GAAP at quarter end - Computed as the arithmetic mean of the month-end balances over the calendar quarter. - Includes disallowed goodwill, intangible assets, investments in covered funds, defined benefit pension plan assets, after-tax gain on sale from assets sold into securitizations, investments in the Firm's own capital instruments, certain deferred tax assets, and other capital deductions. - Reflects the difference between spot and average daily balance of consolidated total assets during the calendar quarter.

-Supplementary leverage ratio: The following table presents the Firm's Tier 1 leverage ratio, as well as the detailed components of the SLR computation, under U.S. Basel III transitional rules.
+Supplementary leverage ratio: The following table presents the Firm's Tier 1 leverage ratio, as well as the detailed components of the SLR computation.